metacpan/metacpan-cpan-extracted/distros/k/kura/README.md

 - Multiple Constraints

     Kura is not limited to Type::Tiny.
-It supports multiple constraint libraries such as Moose, Mouse, Specio, and Data::Checks.
+It supports multiple constraint libraries such as Moose, Mouse, Specio, Data::Checks and more.
 This flexibility allows consistent management of type constraints in projects that mix different libraries.

 While Type::Library is powerful and versatile, Kura stands out for its simplicity, flexibility, and ability to integrate with multiple constraint systems.
 It’s particularly useful in projects where multiple type constraint libraries coexist or when leveraging built-in class syntax.